Denver Butler

-Denver Earl "Denny" Butler Jr. (born 1970) is an American politician and a former Republican member of the Kentucky House of Representatives.
+Denver Earl Butler Jr. (born April 1, 1970) is an American politician and a former Republican member of the Kentucky House of Representatives.
 Butler represented District 38 from January 2013 to January 2017.

 Education

 Butler attended Jefferson Community College (now Jefferson Community and Technical College), and earned his BA and BS in justice administration from the University of Louisville.
 His father, Denver Butler Sr. served in the House of Representatives for District 38 from 1989 to 2007.